dbca-wa/wastd/docs/data_collectors.rst

 * Species: keep default "turtle"  if unsure of species ID, else select species.
 * Take photo of track if unsure about species ID.
 Landscape format preferred!
   Place a length reference (measuring tape) across the whole track, lining up the end with the edge of the track.
-This allows curators to see the track width.
+This allows curators to gauge the track width easily from the photo.
   Select angle of camera, sun and track so that the track is clearly visible.
 * Track type: defaults to "turtle track, success not assessed".
   No interaction required for "uptrack" surveys.
 * Location: Start GeoPoint.
 Required.
-Auto-saves once accuracy drops below 5m.
+Can be saved as soon as "accuracy" is shown, will auto-save once accuracy drops below 5m.
+The fix should not take longer than 5 to 10 seconds.

 You should at least set species and GeoPoint, if the other value defaults are correct.